 We create community owned renewable energy projects so our local community can become zero carbon.

-We have recently launched entered a partnership with Coop Community Energy which enables people to purchase community generated electricity.
+We are entering a partnership with Coop Community Energy which enables people to purchase community generated electricity.
 By supporting this tariff, you will support Ovesco and other community energy projects across the country.
-For more information go to https://ovesco.co.uk/co-op-community-energy/
+We will post a link to connect to this tariff shortly.